dherzog02/gcd-project/CodeBook.md

 ##Summary

+This script creates two variables in the global environment called filtData and tidyData.
 The data set "tidyData.txt" is the output from the final step in the "run_analysis.R" script.
-This script creates two variables in the global environment called filtData and tidyData.
-After running the script the "tidyData.txt" file is created with the following line of code: write.table(tidyData, row.name = FALSE, file = "tidyData.txt")
+The specific steps taken in the script are outlined in the [README.md] file.
+After running the script the "tidyData.txt" file is created with the following line of code:

+write.table(tidyData, row.name = FALSE, file = "tidyData.txt")

+*Note: The write.table function actually uses "row.names" argument.
+The instructions for the project indicate "row.name" which is used because it is a partial match for the correct argument.*

 filtData is the combined & filtered data set that is the result of the first four steps of the Getting and Cleaning Data Course project.
 A second data table is created called tidyData that meets the requirements of step 5.

-The data can be read into R using the following, assuming that tidyData.txt has been downloaded into the working directory: tidyCopy <- read.table(file = "tidyData.txt", header =  TRUE, colClasses = c("factor","factor","character","numeric"))
+The data can be read into R using the following, assuming that tidyData.txt has been downloaded into the working directory:

+tidyCopy <- read.table(file = "tidyData.txt", header =  TRUE, colClasses = c("factor","factor","character","numeric"))

 ##Source of the data